Historical Program

 An immersive program for students with the time to pursue a deeper study of the weapons, history and culture of the Middle Ages.
 This program uses a more traditional academic approach so there are a number of tests.
 Participants move up the ranks as they conquer new challenges that sharpen both the body and mind.
 Historical students learn additional techniques for each of the ten AoA weapons, breakfalling, and cutting with sharp swords.
 Historical students also have the opportunity to participate in competitive bouting if they so choose.

-Each of the evening classes are in the studio.
-The Saturday classes are at Verdugo Park.
+The adult evening classes are in the studio.
+The Sunday adult classes are at Verdugo Park.

-AoA students are free to switch programs or membership types at any time.
+AoA students are free to switch programs at any time.

 Click here find out how to join.